mattjgarland/keeljs/README.md

 - The rule `if foo is true then bar is true` is applied and `bar` is updated to `true`.
 - Because a listener has been added for `bar` changes, it is invoked and passed state `data`.

-That's the entirely of the Keel process.
-It's simple and clear...and it remains so as complexity scales up.
+That's the entirety of the Keel process.
+It's simple and clear--and it remains so, even as your app scales in complexity.

 Here is a single-page application state: